ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 [<sup>7</sup>] When checkpoint image files are created for a tablespace during checkpointing, they are alternately created in each of the checkpoint image file paths for that tablespace.

-##### Changing the Checkpoint Path for a Memory Tablespace
+##### Changing the Checkpoint Image File Path for a Memory Tablespace

 This section describes how to change a checkpoint image file path for a memory tablespace.

 Checkpoint image file paths for memory tablespaces can only be set during the CONTROL phase.
-As noted in the Adding a Checkpoint Path to a Memory Tablespace section above, after shutting down the Altibase server, restart it in the control phase.
+As noted in the Adding a Checkpoint Image File Path to a Memory Tablespace section above, after shutting down the Altibase server, restart it in the control phase.

 This example shows the procedure of moving dbs1 under the Altibase home directory, the old checkpoint image file path, to the newly installed disk "/new_disk".

-For more detailed information on viewing a checkpoint image file path for a tablespace during the control phase, please refer to the Adding a Checkpoint Path to a Memory Tablespace section above.
+For more detailed information on viewing a checkpoint image file path for a tablespace during the control phase, please refer to the Adding a Checkpoint Image File Path to a Memory Tablespace section above.

 To change a checkpoint image file path, the absolute path of the existing checkpoint image file path must be correctly entered.
-For information on viewing a checkpoint image file path for a tablespace during the control phase, please refer to the Adding a Checkpoint Path to a Memory Tablespace section above.
+For information on viewing a checkpoint image file path for a tablespace during the control phase, please refer to the Adding a Checkpoint Image File Path to a Memory Tablespace section above.

 Just as when adding a checkpoint image file path, when changing a checkpoint image file path, the DBA must first manually create the directory and grant write and execute privileges for the directory to the OS user account under which Altibase is started.
 Again, it is assumed that the username under which the Altibase process is started is 'altibase.'